-0 The site is located in a well-serviced urban area with established infrastructure, road access, and proximity to local amenities.
-The subdivision supports infill development by optimising land use efficiency while still maintaining a built form that is compatible with the 0 surrounding area.
+The site is located in a well-serviced urban area with established infrastructure, road access, and proximity to local amenities.
+The subdivision supports infill development by optimising land use efficiency while still maintaining a built form that is compatible with the surrounding area.
 The proposal aligns with broader planning objectives that encourage consolidation within existing urban areas, reducing the demand for urban sprawl and unnecessary land consumption.
-2 Capacit Built Fo y to Accommodate an Appropriate rm 0 The site layout and dimensions ensure that each 506m2 lot is sufficiently sized to accommodate a well-designed, high-quality dwelling with appropriate setbacks, private open space, landscaping, and onsite parking.
-0 The proposed dwelling houses are designed to maximise internal and external living areas, ensuring a functional and well-integrated design outcome.
-0 The single-storey nature of the development ensures that site coverage remains appropriate, avoiding overdevelopment or excessive built form dominance.
-3 Consist Streets ency with the Local Character and cape 0 The area exhibits a mix of residential and tourist accommodation uses, with varying lot sizes and development typologies.
+2. Capacity to Accommodate an Appropriate Built Form The site layout and dimensions ensure that each 506m2 lot is sufficiently sized to accommodate a well-designed, high-quality dwelling with appropriate setbacks, private open space, landscaping, and onsite parking.
+The proposed dwellings are designed to maximise internal and external living areas, ensuring a functional and well-integrated design outcome.
+The single-storey nature of the development ensures that site coverage remains appropriate, avoiding overdevelopment or excessive built form dominance.
+3. Consistency with the Local Character and Streetscape The area exhibits a mix of residential and tourist accommodation uses, with varying lot sizes and development typologies.
 The subdivision maintains appropriate separation between buildings, ensuring that the development integrates seamlessly with the surrounding urban fabric.
 The proposed setbacks, landscaping, and building orientation ensure that the dwellings present as individual residences, avoiding a sense of overdevelopment.
 4. Compliance with Planning Scheme Intent The proposal remains consistent with the intent of the Tourist Accommodation Zone, allowing for well-integrated residential development that can accommodate either permanent residents or short-term accommodation (subject to further approval).
-The reduced lot sizes do not compromise streetscape appeal, amenity, or infrastructure capacity, ensuring that the development delivers a high-quality built form outcome. delivers a high-quality built form
+The reduced lot sizes do not compromise streetscape appeal, amenity, or infrastructure capacity, ensuring that the development delivers a high-quality built form outcome.

-PO11 New lots have a minimum road frontage of 20 metres.
+PO11 AO11 Alternative Solution.
+New lots have a minimum road frontage of 20 No acceptable outcomes are prescribed. metres. landscaping strategies. excessive density.